hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/phone-and-email/phone-out.rst

 .. warning:: There is a recurring charge for setting a site up to use telephony.
 In addition this function incurs a call charge *per call*.

+.. note:: if telphony has not been purchased for a site this function will throw a ``#PAYONLY!`` error.

 Example
 -------